Obstructive Sleep Apnea

 Sleep apnea causes excessive daytime sleepiness.
 People with sleep apnea are 10 times more likely to die in a car accident than someone without sleep apnea.
 People with OSA can also suffer from memory loss, poor judgment, loss of concentration, depression, headaches and decreased mental function.

-Dr. Skigen and Dr. Henley specialize in the treatment of obstructive sleep apnea.
+Dr. Skigen specializes in the treatment of obstructive sleep apnea.
 The first step in treatment resides in recognition of the symptoms and seeking appropriate consultation and diagnosis.
 To determine the severity of your sleep apnea, a sleep study, or polysomnography, will be recommended.
 This is a special overnight test that monitors your nighttime sleep patterns and gathers data about the number and length of each breathing cessation that disturbs your sleep.
 There are several sleep centers in the Jacksonville area where this can be performed; our office will be happy to assist you in scheduling your sleep study if necessary.

 In addition to a detailed medical history, the doctors will perform a head and neck examination looking for problems that might contribute to sleep-related breathing problems.
 Anatomical features which can contribute to OSA may be the airway muscles which collapse during sleep, the nasal passages which may be narrow and the position of the upper and lower jaw.
-Dr. Skigen and Dr. Henley will assess the anatomic relationships in the maxillofacial region using cephalometric analysis and three dimensional reconstruction of your airway anatomy.
+Dr. Skigen will assess the anatomic relationships in the maxillofacial region using cephalometric analysis and three dimensional reconstruction of your airway anatomy.
 Sometimes a naso-pharyngeal exam is done with a flexible fiber-optic camera.

 There are several treatment options available, depending on whether your OSA is mild, moderate or severe.
 Non-medical treatment such as weight loss, change of sleeping position, as well as avoiding alcohol, caffeine and heavy meals within 2 hours of bedtime can improve your symptoms.